AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 >[!CONTEXTUALHELP]
 >id="connections_breakdown_corereportablerows"
 >title="Core reportable rows"
 >abstract="Core reportable rows are snapshot values, not aggregated totals.
 These values update dynamically based on the last month in the selected date range.
-If a customer selects January - March, the values will reflect the snapshot from March."
+If a customer selects January - March, the values reflect the snapshot from March."

 >[!CONTEXTUALHELP]
 >id="connections_breakdown_historicalreportablerows"
 >title="Historical reportable rows"
 >abstract="Historical reportable rows are snapshot values, not aggregated totals.
 These values update dynamically based on the last month in the selected date range.
-If a customer selects January - March, the values will reflect the snapshot from March."
+If a customer selects January - March, the values reflect the snapshot from March."

 >[!CONTEXTUALHELP]
 >id="connections_breakdown_cumulativereportablerows"
 >title="Cumulative reportable rows"
 >abstract="Cumulative reportable rows are snapshot values, not aggregated totals.
 These values update dynamically based on the last month in the selected date range.
-If a customer selects January - March, the values will reflect the snapshot from March."
+If a customer selects January - March, the values reflect the snapshot from March."

 <!-- markdownlint-enable MD034 -->